To add content, ask questions.

 - Casa vs. Hogar: home

-Understanding the difference between “casa” and “hogar” in Spanish, including their meanings, usage, and cultural nuances.
+The difference between "casa" (house) and "hogar" (home) in Spanish, including usage and examples.

 - Trabajo vs. Empleo: job